KShebek/cbe504/main.typ

 One of the most widely used assumptions in reaction network analysis is the pseudo-state state hypothesis (PSSH), which allows for the assumption that the net rate of appearance of a species, $r_j$, can be approximated as zero if the $j$-th intermediate is extremely short-lived.
 This approximation is most commonly invoked for high-energy intermediates, such as radical species, and is valid after a (typically brief) induction period.
-It generally requires that the rate of intrinsic rate of production of the intermediate is much less than the rate(s) of consumption, such as species B in
+It generally requires that the intrinsic rate of production of the intermediate is much less than the rate(s) of consumption, such as species B in
 $ ce("A") fwdArrow(k_1) ce("B") fwdArrow(k_2) ce("C"), quad r_2>>r_1. $

 This is the typical description of PSSH, but it is worth being a bit more precise.